MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-model-performance.md

 To differentiate between the rows in a JSON object, Azure Machine Learning model performance monitoring uses indexing to determine the order of the rows within the object.
 For example, if a batch contains three rows and the correlation ID is `test`, the first row has an ID of `test_0`, the second row has an ID of `test_1`, and the third row has an ID of `test_2`.
 To match your ground truth data asset unique IDs with the IDs of your collected production inference model output data, apply an index to each correlation ID appropriately.
 If your logged JSON object only has one row, use `correlationid_0` as the `correlationid` value.

-To avoid using this indexing, we recommend that you log your unique ID in its own column within the pandas data frame that's logged by the [Azure Machine Learning data collector](how-to-collect-production-data.md).
+To avoid using this indexing, we recommend that you log your unique ID in its own column.
+Put that column within the pandas data frame that the [Azure Machine Learning data collector](how-to-collect-production-data.md) logs.
 In your model monitoring configuration, you can then specify the name of this column to join your model output data with your ground truth data.
 As long as the IDs for each row in both data assets are the same, Azure Machine Learning model monitoring can perform model performance monitoring.

 ### Example workflow for monitoring model performance